 This Budapest spa hotel was built between the years 1912 and 1918.
-It was significantly damaged during World War II but was reconstructed after. during the 13th century people found that the hot springs here had healing abilities and a hospital was built here during the medieval ages.
-Don’t worry, there wasn’t any funny spirits in the hotel.
+It was significantly damaged during World War II but was reconstructed after. during the 13th century, people found that the hot springs here had healing abilities and a hospital was built here during the medieval ages.
+Don’t worry, there weren’t any funny spirits in the hotel.
 Only until the Turks occupied Budapest, there was a thermal bath built here.
 The beautiful mosaic tile decorations in the Gellert bath spas have a Turkish influence.

 The lobby of the Gellert Bath was quite grand and feels like walking into an olden style palace.
-Here they have a café, shop and a hair dresser.
+Here they have a café, shop and a hairdresser.
 After entering the gates with our electronic bracelet, we had to walk down through a very long corridor which basically passes by the main indoor pool.
 We then exit in the change rooms which leads to the main indoor pool.
-The lay out is quite complicated but the navigation is a lot easier with a map which we could get at the front desk.
+The layout is quite complicated but the navigation is a lot easier with a map which we could get at the front desk.

 There are four different thermal baths with different temperatures ranging from 35 to 40 degrees.
 Next to each thermal bath is a 19 degrees cold bath to cool off.
 The main indoor pool has a comfortable temperature of 27 degrees.
-The big outdoor pool is only open during summer and it generates a man made wave every 10 minutes.
+The big outdoor pool is only open during summer and it generates a man-made wave every 10 minutes.

-The thermal baths in Budapest is very different to the ones in Japan.
+The thermal baths in Budapest are very different to the ones in Japan.
 Firstly you need to wear swimwear and you must wear flip-flops or slippers to walk around the facility.
 If you want to use the swimming pool, you must wear a swimming cap or a shower cap.
 Both women and man share the same thermal baths and Winny was disappointed that there weren’t any scales (which is in every Japanese thermal bath) to weigh herself after the thermal baths in Budapest.

 Breakfast at Danubius Gellert Hotel